 This belief is reflected in my long association with the National Society of Black Engineers, which seeks to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.
 Several of my NSBE colleagues are here.
 Please stand and be recognized.

 Overall, we have a very select audience here this afternoon.
 We could not let just anybody attend, however.
 We had to carefully screen out anyone who had previously heard any of the jokes that I’ve recycled for this very special event.
-I’m not sure how Andy Jones got in the door.
+I thought that when you changed institutions your jokes had new shelf life.
+I’m not sure how Andy Jones got in the door, anyway.

-I’ve noted that many of my predecessors did not need much in the way of introductions at their inaugurations.
+But, let me just say, I’ve noted that many of my predecessors here did not need much in the way of introductions at their inaugurations.
 They were familiar names and faces in the UC system.

-Stanley Freeborn, the first UC Davis chancellor, was dean of the College of Agriculture at UC Berkeley.
+Stanley Freeborn was the first UC Davis chancellor.
+He was the dean of the College of Agriculture at UC Berkeley.
 Emil Mrak was a food science professor here.
 James Meyers was dean of the UC Davis College of Agriculture, as it was called then.
 Theodore Hullar was chancellor of UC Riverside.
 And Larry Vanderhoef was executive vice chancellor here for 10 years before his promotion to chancellor.

 As for me, I stopped by the campus once about 30 years ago when I was a grad student at UC Berkeley.
 Clearly, I must have made a lasting impression.

 I am a lifelong educator.
-I believe that education is the key to a successful and productive life, and that it must be affordable and accessible to everyone.
+I believe that education is the key to a successful, productive life, and it must be affordable and accessible to everyone.

 Theodore May’s values carried on through to my generation.
 My father, Warren, was a postal clerk.
 He did not get a college degree until later in life, but he was a very smart, very determined guy.

 I have a pretty modest and humble background.
-My parents did not have many resources, but they were both very clear to my sister and I that education was important.
+My parents didn’t have many resources, but they were both very clear to my sister and I that education was important.
 Right, Angie?

-My mother, Gloria, was a school teacher.
+My mother, Gloria, was a school teacher, as I said.
 She taught kindergarten and first grade for more than 40 years in the St. Louis public school system.
-She checked my homework every night, and she continues to help me with all sorts of things to this day.
-In fact, she sent me some suggested language for this speech.
+She checked my homework every night.
+She continues to help me with all sorts of things even to this day.
+In fact, she sent me some language for this speech.

-Mom was the first in her family to go to college.
-She was among the first African Americans to integrate the University of Missouri.
+My mom was the first in her family to go to college.
+She was among the very first African Americans to integrate the University of Missouri.

 My dad did everything he could to make sure my sister and I had a good education.
-In grade school, he’d give me a dollar for every “A” that I earned — which, when you earn straight-A’s — is a pretty good deal.
-Comic books were cheap back then.
+In grade school, he’d give me a dollar for every “A” that I earned –– which, when you earn straight-A’s –– is a pretty good deal.
+Because comic books were cheap back then.

 As a student, I had a talent for math and science, which helped me progress through three degrees.
-But I was always troubled by the fact that I was one of very few people of color in the class or in the laboratory.
+But I always was troubled by the fact that I was one of very few people of color in the class or the laboratory.

-So, as a faculty member and as dean of engineering at Georgia Tech, I worked very hard to change that.
-I developed and led programs to attract, mentor, and retain women and underrepresented minorities in the STEM fields of science, technology, engineering and math.
+So, as a faculty member and dean of engineering at Georgia Tech, I worked very hard to change that.
+I developed and led programs to attract, mentor and retain women and underrepresented minorities in the STEM fields of science, technology, engineering and math.

-I was drawn to UC Davis first and foremost because it’s a great university.
-We have a great reputation — nationally and internationally — for excellence in teaching, scholarship and research.
+I was drawn to UC Davis first and foremost because it is a great university.
+We have a great reputation, nationally and internationally, for excellence in teaching, scholarship and research.

 But as the late Chancellor Vanderhoef said in his inauguration speech 23 years ago, “The pursuit of diversity is part and parcel with the pursuit of academic excellence.”

-UC Davis has demonstrated a strong commitment to diversity in its student body, staff and faculty.
-At UC Davis, diversity is not just a buzzword.
-It is not window-dressing, or a bow to political correctness.
+UC Davis has demonstrated a strong commitment to diversity in its student body, its staff and its faculty.
+At Davis, diversity is not just a buzzword.
+It’s not window-dressing, or a bow to political correctness.
 It is one of our great strengths.
 We are committed to diversity because it is integral to our success.